 The Cyclists’ Alliance consists of a Rider’s Council and professional cyclists, all supported by the board.
-Together they decide on the directions of the TCA.
+Together they decide on the direction of TCA.

 grace.brown@cyclistsalliance.org